opencog/learn/README.md

 requirements.
 Failing to take these seriously will result in an unhappy, painful experience.

-0.1) Optional, but strongly recommended!
+* **0.1)** Optional, but strongly recommended!
 Consider investing in an uninterruptible power supply (UPS) to avoid data loss/data corruption in the event of a power outage.
            The scripts below can take weeks to run, and unexpected power outages can corrupt databases, resulting in weeks or months of lost work.

-   *You have been warned!
-This is not a joke!*
+   ***You have been warned!
+This is not a joke!***

-0.2) Optional, but strongly recommended!
+* **0.2)** Optional, but strongly recommended!
 Consider investing in a pair of solid-state disk drives (SSD), configured as a RAID-1 (mirroring) array, to hold the Postgres database.
            Accumulating observation statistics, as well as other data processing operations, is database intensive, and the writes to disk are often the main bottleneck to performance.
 In practice, 1TB (one terabyte) devoted to just the Postgres server is just barely enough to perform the work described here.
 Database copies quickly chew up disk space.
-   Individual databases are typically in the 10GB to 150GB in size, and the number of copies of a 150GB database that fit onto a 1TB disk is not big.
+           Individual databases are typically in the 10GB to 150GB in size, and not very many copies of a 150GB database will fit onto a 1TB disk.
 2TB is a more comfortable size to work with.

-0.3) Get a machine with 4 or more CPU cores, and a minimum of 64GB RAM.
+* **0.3)** Get a machine with 4 or more CPU cores, and a minimum of 64GB RAM.
 It will be less agonizing and infuriating if you have 128 GB RAM or more.
 The datasets do get large, and although many of the scripts are designed to only fetch from disk "on demand", the in-RAM sizes can get large.
 As I write this, my grammatical-clustering process is using 53GB resident-in-RAM working-set size (57GB virtual size).
            You need additional RAM for the Postgres server -- 24GB is reasonable -- and so 53+24=78GB is the current bare-minimum.
            More, if you want to e.g. run a web-browser or something.

            An alternative is to run Postgres on one box, and the processing on another.
 This is a bit more complicated to deal with -- you will want to have a high-speed Ethernet between the two.
-Two machines are harder to monitor than one.
+Two machines are harder to sysadmin and monitor than one.

-0.4) Optional but recommended.
+* **0.4)** Optional but recommended.
 If you plan to run the pipeline on multiple different languages, it can be convenient, for various reasons, to run the processing in an LXC container.
            If you already know LXC, then do it.
 If not, or this is your first time, then don't bother right now.
 Come back to this later.

            LXC containers are nice because:
          * Each container can have a different config, different datasets, and be executing different steps of the pipeline.
            This is great, for juggling multiple jobs.
          * The system install in one container won't corrupt the other containers; you can experiment, without impacting stable systems.
          * LXC containers can be stopped and move to other system with more RAM (or less RAM), more disk, or less disk.
-Handy for load- balancing, and/or easily moving to a bigger system.
+Handy for load-balancing, and/or easily moving to a bigger system.
+         * Do not confuse LXC with Docker!
+They are similar, but LXC is superior for the current task!
+Why, you ask?
+Because when you reboot a Docker container, you lose all your work!
+           Dohhh!

-0.5) Optional but strongly recommended.
+* **0.5)** Optional but strongly recommended.
 Install system shutdown scripts.
 This will help protect your data in case of an unexpected power loss.
 These scripts, and the instructions for them, are located in the `run/rc.local.shutdown`, `run/rc-local-shutdown.service` and the `run/rc.lxc.shutdown` files.
 You will need to alter these files, and use your own login credentials in place of the generic ones.

-0.6) Mandatory.
+* **0.6)** Mandatory.
 You'll work with large datasets; default guile is not equipped to deal wit the sizes encountered here.
            Skipping this step will lead to the error `Too many heap sections: Increase MAXHINCR or MAX_HEAP_SECTS`.
            So:
 ```
    git clone https://github.com/ivmai/bdwgc
    cd bdwgc